Our Unique Approach

 Village Enterprise’s approach to economic development is unique in several ways:

 - We work in rural communities rarely served by microfinance groups.
-We work in remote, rural villages with individuals who cannot access or do not qualify for microfinance loans.
+We work in remote, rural villages where some say “others would not dare to go” with individuals who cannot access or do not qualify for microfinance loans.

 - We target those living in extreme poverty.
 We focus on people with no regular income, no assets, living under $1.25 a day as defined by the World Bank extreme poverty line.
 Our business owners are often illiterate, have no prior business experience, and are unable to provide for their family’s basic needs.
 We assess poverty levels using a survey based on Grameen’s Progress out of Poverty Index (PPI) and a community-based Poverty Wealth Ranking exercise.

 - We use cutting-edge technology for data collection and agribusiness selection.
 We empower staff to use technology in a way that is simple and motivating.

 - We have exceptional staff and fellows in Kenya and Uganda.
 East African nationals serve as our country directors, trainers, and administrators.
 They approve business applications, oversee program delivery, and recruit, train, and manage our network of business mentors.
 They work together with a team of fellows who support our local staff in countless ways, helping to integrate experience and best practices from other organizations around the world into the Village Enterprise program.
 As a constant presence in these regions, our staff and fellows can monitor and evaluate our program daily, ensuring it is always improving.
 The Stanford Social Innovation Review highlighted our local leadership in their Spring 2013 issue.